Refugees of the Syrian civil war in Egypt: Housing

 In Egypt, refugees are allowed to live in the cities unlike some of their neighboring countries.
 The majority of Syrians that registered with UNHCR have housing in Egypt because of their resettlement program.
 However, there are more barriers to entry in Egypt.
 There has been more detention as a means of housing and a holding ground before deportation.

 Education

-Public Schools
+Public schools

-In 2012, the president of Egypt granted Syrians access to the public school system and aid in registration.
+In 2012, Egypt granted Syrians access to the public school system and aid in registration.
 Education is free to Syrian Refugees but it does exclude post-graduate education.
 Students are required to have their passports and a copy of their transcript from Syria.
 If a student does not have their transcript they can take a placement exam to determine their level of education.
 Upon application for school Syrian students receive a document that gives them access to a one-year residency permit.

-Refugee Schools
+Refugee schools

 There are Syrian learning centers in Egypt that differ from the public school system because they are accredited.
 These educational institutions are a source of jobs for Syrian teachers because they are not allowed to legally teach in the Egyptian public school system.
 These schools offer assistance with the Egyptian curriculum.